 Director of Programming

-John has increased KPBS’ local programming through the creation of the content curation project KPBS Explore that brought to life Ken Kramer’s About San Diego, Crossing South, Savor San Diego, A Growing Passion, plus the forthcoming SnapShot and Animal R&R. He has been Executive Producer of numerous award-winning local programs including These Days (now Midday Edition), A Way With Words, and KPBS SPECTRUM.
-You will often see and hear John on KPBS Television and Radio as pledge host and announcer.
+John has increased KPBS’ local programming through the creation of the content curation project KPBS Explore that has brought over 30 multimedia program series and more than 500 individual episodes to life including Ken Kramer’s About San Diego, Crossing South, for television, Only Here and San Diego News Matters podcasts, and Where I Come From Facebook series.
+He has been executive producer of numerous award-winning local programs including These Days (now KPBS Midday Edition), A Way With Words, and KPBS/arts.
+You will often see and hear John on KPBS television and radio as pledge host and announcer.
 John has more than 25 years of experience in radio, news, multimedia production, and public media.

-Before joining KPBS, John worked in programming and operations at Wisconsin Public Radio for two years.
+Before joining KPBS, John worked in programming and operations at Wisconsin Public Radio.
 He worked for Robert Greenwald Film Productions and West Coast-East Coast Productions in Los Angeles, and as a production coordinator for Lance Benefield Company in Milwaukee.